Mountain golfing is its own beast and blessing.

 Frost Creek is a private course located deep outside of town, on a dramatic and sprawling 1,100 acres of Colorado perfection.
-Last year, the property went under new ownership that has completely redeveloped its goals and atmosphere, and kicked membership into high growth.
+In recent years, the property went under new ownership that completely redeveloped its goals and atmosphere and kicked membership into high growth.

 First and foremost, the private golf course — one of Tom Weiskopf's "marquis courses" — features eight different lakes and fun, playable holes across 285 acres.

-Beyond that, the impressive, 40,000-square-foot clubhouse brings members together for social dinners and drinks, a spa and fitness area and tons of outdoor activities, such as fly fishing, swimming and bike-riding.
+Beyond that, the impressive, 40,000-square-foot clubhouse brings members together for social dinners and drinks, and it offers a spa and fitness area and tons of outdoor activities, such as fly fishing, swimming and bike-riding.

 For an exciting, outdoor, oh-so-Colorado adventure, take out the electronic "fat bikes" (on extra wide tires, so you can ride them on all terrain, including ice and snow).
 In the winter when the course is closed, you can explore it from a different perspective.
 Take the bikes to the frozen pond, where you can go ice-skating, or head over to the sledding hill — even at night.